 While drought has little or no direct impact on digital connectivity, the most recent drought highlighted the lack of digital connectivity and the flow-on effects on other drought impacts.
-Many government support or relief programs often require on-line applications and/or the proficient use of computers to access form or information.
-Even many mental health and counselling services were forced to implement 'telehealth' sessions via the internet as their first option.
-During our engagements, many people remarked how their general 'community connectivity' and their access to services decreased during the drought as they were faced with either having to access online (sometimes impossible and often problematic) or faced a long drive to the nearest regional service centre.
+Many government support or relief programs often required on-line applications and/or the proficient use of computers to access form or information.
+Even many mental health and counselling services were forced to utilise 'telehealth' sessions via the internet as their first option.
+During our engagements, many people remarked how their access to services and their 'community connectivity' decreased during the drought as they were faced with either having to access online (sometimes impossible and often problematic) or faced a long drive to the nearest regional centre.